Personalized learning: Conferring

 Conferring first gained prominence in the book One to one: the art of conferring with young writers by Lucy Calkins, Amanda Hartman, and Zoe Ryder White.
 In the work, Calkins and her co-writers describe how effective writing workshops for students included individual writing conferences (conferring), where teachers would sit and talk with their students about their writing.
 Per the book, "Conferring can give us the force that makes our mini-lessons and curriculum development and assessment and everything else more powerful.
 It gives us an endless resource of teaching wisdom, an endless source of accountability, a system of checks and balances.
 And, it gives us laughter and human connection -the understanding of our children that gives spirit to our teaching."
 Calkins believed that there were three main components to every conferring session: Research, Decide, and Teach.
 Research focused on where the student was in their current writing, Decide would help the teacher choose what to teach the student, and Teach would use modeling and guiding practice to further advance student learning.
-In their book The Writing Workshop, Katie Wood Ray and Lester L. Laminack added a fourth component in where after the teaching portion, the student and/or the teacher would "Make a Record".
+In their book The Writing Workshop, Katie Wood Ray and Lester L. Laminack expanded upon Calkins's approach by adding a fourth component called "Make a Record" after the teaching portion.
 This modified model can be thought in the terms of: research, decide, teach, record.
-The benefits of using conferring have been documented in a couple of studies.

 Using a mix method case study approach in observing a group of 4th grade students, Javaye Devette Stubbs posed the question: "How does the implementation of one-on-one conferring promote higher order thinking skills in students with difficulties in reading?"
 The results from her pre and post-test found that "even those with reading difficulties did show a significant gain in higher order thinking skills".
 In a separate study, the educator Antony Smith examined the effectiveness of using teacher-student writing conference for English language learners (ELLs).
 Observing two students who were ELLs in a second-grade classroom working on a book project, Smith found that the work produced "looks similar to what is produced by native English speakers".
 Smith later suggests that the success of the two students were largely tied to the writing conferences, and goes on to state that writing conferences are the "heart of the writing process, and with this in mind, the potential of the teacher-student writing conference becomes clear".